 Cut about 3” – 4” inches long shoot from the base of the plant.

 Use a potting mixture of peat moss and perlite and place the pot at a warm temperature.

 Water the plant well enough to keep the soil moist, but not soggy.

 It will probably take 4 to 6 weeks for the new growth to occur.

 Make sure to use a large pot so the root system remains well-balanced.

 Overwatering often causes insects such as mealybugs and spider mites to attack this plant type.

-Get rid of them by applying appropriate insecticides like organic Neem oil or wash the plant with soapy water.
+Get rid of them by applying appropriate insecticides like organic Neem oil or washing the plant with soapy water.

 When placed indoors, glasshouse whiteflies are a nuisance.